alexwang19/sysdig-scripts/events_filter/README.md

 1. Verify api token is correct
 2. Verify sysdig base url is correct
-3. Verify rule name is correct (no syntax checking)
+3. Verify filters are correct (no syntax checking)